lara288-93/quality-assurance-and-testing-with-chai/README.md

 - Test if One Value is Below or At Least as Large as Another
 - Test if a Value Falls within a Specific Range
 - Test if a Value is an Array
+- Test if an Array Contains an Item

 ---